v2denny/braintumor/README.md

 # Brain Tumor Segmentation
-The main focus of this project is to explore the implementation of `ClearML` (ML versioning tool) in segmentation projects.
+The main focus of this project is to explore the implementation of `ClearML` (ML versioning tool) into segmentation projects.

 Simple brain tumor segmentation using `YOLOv11` and `UNet` architectures.